sof-il/SyntheticFaceDiscriminator/README.md

 variational autoencoder with a scale hyperprior model by Ballé et al. and 2D-DWT as a pre-processing step.

-The paper will be uploaded soon.
+The paper and more information will be uploaded soon.